virgili0/Virgilio/Topics/python-fundamentals.md

 #### Navigate the Official Docs

-In order to become proficient with a programming language, you must become comfortable with the [**official Python documentation**](https://docs.python.org/3.7/).
+In order to become proficient with Python (like every programming language or technology), you must become comfortable with the [**official Python documentation**](https://docs.python.org/3.7/).

 Starting walking around inside the documentation as a beginner is a really good practice, even if a lot of things will be unclear.
 In fact, be able to explore the documentation of something is the key to learn it autonomously.